 dd[NS]ddd[EW]; or

-2 or 3 characters being the coded identification of a navigation aid followed by 3 decimal numeric giving the bearing from the point in degrees magnetic followed by 3 decimal numerics giving the distance from the point in nautical mile.
+2 or 3 characters being the coded identification of a navigation aid followed by 3 decimal numerics giving the bearing from the point in degrees magnetic followed by 3 decimal numerics giving the distance from the point in nautical mile.

 Coordination Cancellation.